Hundreds of televisions are release every year and they seem to follow the same promise —more pixels for greater resolution.

 Establish a specialty beverage brand while leveraging McD’s equity

-McCafé opens up a world of delectable delights to anyone that seeks it
+McCafé opens up a wonderful world of delectable delights to anyone that seeks it

 McCafé.
-Open up a world of delectable delights.
+Opens up a wonderful world of delectable delights.

 The spiked seltzer craze fueled the creation of many copycat products and Constellation wanted its fair share of the category.
 SVEDKA Spiked Seltzer was specifically designed for women that wanted an alternative to high-calorie cocktails and beer.

 Develop retail collateral and a social campaign that stands out from the clutter of existing sparkling seltzers.

 Millennial women have a love-hate relationship with cocktails.
 They love them because their classy, bubbly and fun, but they can also be calorie bombs.